WBBR

-WBBR (1130 AM) is a Class A clear-channel radio station licensed to New York, New York.
+WBBR (1130 kHz) is a Class A clear-channel AM radio station licensed to New York, New York.
 It serves as the flagship station of Bloomberg Radio, Bloomberg L.P.'s radio service.
 The station offers general and financial news reports 24-hours a day, along with local information and interviews with corporate executives, economists, and industry analysts.

 WBBR broadcasts with 50,000 watts, the maximum authorized power for AM stations, from a four-tower antenna array located in Carlstadt, New Jersey.
 A single tower is used during the day, at night, power is fed to all four towers in a directional pattern to protect KWKH in Shreveport, Louisiana, the other Class A station at 1130 AM.
 Even with this restriction, it can be heard across much of the Eastern United States and Canada, but is strongest in the Northeast.
 Studios are located at 731 Lexington Avenue ("Bloomberg Tower") in Midtown Manhattan.

 History

 Early years as WNEW: 1930s–1940s

 WNEW was created by consolidation of two existing New York City-area stations that were sharing time on 1250 kHz: WAAM in Newark, New Jersey, and WODA in Paterson, New Jersey.
 WAAM was first licensed on April 10, 1922, to the I. R. Nelson Company in Newark.
-WODA was initially licensed in April 1925 to the James K O'Dea Radio and Victrola Shop, 115 Ellison Street in Paterson.
+WODA was initially licensed in April 1925, to the James K O'Dea Radio and Victrola Shop, 115 Ellison Street in Paterson.

-WNEW debuted February 13, 1934, as "New York's newest radio station", and with new call sign representing NEWark, NEW Jersey.
+WNEW debuted February 13, 1934, as "New York's newest radio station", and with new call sign representing its city of license, NEWark, NEW Jersey.
 The station had rights to 6/7ths time, with the other 1/7th time assigned to WHBI.
 WNEW was known for its popular adult music selection as well as its staff of radio personalities (including Martin Block, Dee Finch, Gene Rayburn, Gene Klavan, Al "Jazzbo" Collins, Ted Brown and William B. Williams), as well as for developing modern morning radio.
 In addition to its music and entertainment programming, WNEW featured an award-winning news staff and became "The Voice of New York Sports" for its coverage of New York Giants football team as well as the New York Rangers hockey and New York Knicks basketball.

 WNEW was acquired in 1934 by advertising executive Milton H. Biow and watch manufacturer Arde Bulova, under the name The Greater New York Broadcasting Company.
 It also acquired the Manhattan studios at 501 Madison Avenue which had been constructed for the recently failed Amalgamated Broadcasting System.
-New York socialite Bernice Judis was hired as WNEW's first General Manager, making her a rare female executive during the "Golden Age of Radio".
+New York socialite Bernice Judis was hired as WNEW's first general manager, making her a rare female executive during the "Golden Age of Radio".
 The call sign remained the same, to represent "the NEWest thing in radio".
-The community of license changed from Newark to New York City only after the station's ownership changed hands.
+The new owners moved the license to New York City, though for all intents and purposes it had been a New York City station since its launch.